Let us talk you through

 flatting gives a smooth base for the three colour coats.

-On this 2CV we applied three coats of base or top
+On this car we applied three coats of base.
+As

 you can see from the picture, base coat goes on matt.